aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-gradient-addition/vertical/_index.md

 import com.aspose.eps.device.PsSaveOptions;
 ```

-Now, let's break down the process of adding a vertical gradient in Java PostScript into multiple steps.
+Now, let’s walk through the process of adding a vertical gradient step by step.

-## How to create PostScript gradient Java
+## How to create PostScript gradient in Java
 Below is a step‑by‑step guide that shows exactly how to **create PostScript gradient in Java** using the Aspose.Page API.

 ### Step 1: Set up Your Document Directory